Martindn-Ha/CapyCleanGo/README.md

+# Too busy to clean up?
+Stop the CAP!
+Save the planet with Glip, the one and only CAPY-CAPY-BARA (and get yourself some CapyCredit while you're at it 😉).
+Clean Up the Cosmos, One Snap at a Time!

 ## Inspiration

 While I was attending FullyHacks, I noticed a paper bag blowing about in the wind.
 Nobody really went ahead to throw it away.
 I figured that I'd do it myself and that’s when I thought "Hey, people would probably be more inclined to throw away trash if was a bit more fun.
 Having always been interested in machine learning and video games, I thought I'd go ahead and combine something I enjoyed with a real-world problem I just witnessed.